Memorial Story

 The Wall

-On July 7, 1988, the design submitted by Hien Bguyen, a refugee who left South Vietnam thirteen years earlier, was unveiled.
+On July 7, 1988, the design submitted by Hien Nguyen, a refugee who left South Vietnam thirteen years earlier, was unveiled.
 Hien’s design contains a 200-foot diameter open-air pavilion, inside of which are 366 black granite panels.

 Biography Project: Wall of Faces